Skip to content

 Registry Editor Method

-You can also modify services via the Registry Editor.
-Warning: Incorrect changes here can damage your system.
-Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services to find service keys.
-Change the Start value to 4 to disable a service.
+You can also change services using the Registry Editor.
+Warning: Making incorrect changes here can damage your system.
+Navigate to 🗝️HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services to find service keys.
+To disable a service, change its Start value to 4.

 Best Practices for Optimization